home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## IoT Class

-The [IoT Class][iot_class] describes how an integration connects with, e.g., a device or service.
+The [IoT Class][iot_class] describes how an integration connects with a device or service.
 For more information about IoT Classes, read the blog about ["Classifying the Internet of Things"][iot_class].

 The following IoT classes are accepted in the manifest: